Gambling winnings are fully taxable in Iowa even if the winner is not an Iowa resident.

 - Tax year 2007 and 2008, net income of more than $24,000

 - Tax year 2009 and subsequent years, net income of more than $32,000

 Complete the IA 1040, showing income from all sources similar to the federal return.
 Show gambling winnings as “Other Income” on line 14.

 Then complete the Schedule IA 126 showing only the Iowa income amount(s).
 Determine your nonresident credit on the IA 126 based upon the percentage of Iowa income to total income.
-Take this credit on line 51 (beginning with tax year 2007) and complete the remainder of the IA 1040.
+Take this credit on line 51 (tax years 2007-2012) or line 48 (beginning with tax year 2013) and complete the remainder of the IA 1040.
 Please attach a copy of your federal return.